Updated: Sep 11

 3. They hate running… so they never do it – in which case, this probably isn’t relevant for you, so I guess you can stop reading and do something more exciting…

-BUT, if you do find yourself getting ready to tick off your new years resolution to PB at parkrun, run a half marathon, or just get the whim to go for a trot - here is a simple 3-step warm up, because chucking on your runners, and exploding like a bull out of a gate, is a recipe for disaster.
+However, if you do find yourself getting ready to tick off your new year's resolution to PB at Parkrun, run a half marathon, or just get the whim to go for a trot - here is a simple 3-step warm up, because chucking on your runners, and exploding like a bull out of a gate, is a recipe for disaster.

 Walk with gentle vigour for three to five minutes.
 Lots of people write off walking.
 But it’s the ideal low-intensity activity to ease your body out of sitting mode and into workout mode.
 Not only does walking bring up the temperature of the muscles and the core, but it enhances the blood flow to all the muscles you’ll need for running and sends your brain the message that it’s time to go.
 The motion of walking also takes the muscles, tendons, and joints through a range of motion that’s similar to what it will go through in running.

 Do five to six 100-meter pick-ups”, or “intervals”.
 These flood the muscles with blood, help to recruit your fast-twitch muscle fibres and improve your body transition from walking to running mode.
 Here’s how to do them:

 • Jog at a comfortable pace for at least two minutes—preferably more.

 • Gradually accelerate to 65-70% effort throughout 60 to 100 meters, then slowly decelerate.

 • After each stride, walk around and shake out your legs for 90 seconds.

 • Then stride back in the opposite direction.

 • Strides should not be timed, and the exact distance of each stride is not critical.